yeo50/lightweight_pos/README.md

           5. You Cashier Can See Your Product
           6. Your Cashier Can't Add Product to Your Store or Delete or Update
           7. Your Cashier Only  Allow Some Operation which can Update Database.
+          8. you or your cashier can operate sale.
+          9.see  detail of your store performance
+          10. add new instock to your existing products